abilajoshuaalan/Fornova_Home_Task/README.md

 # Fornova_Home_Task
- Download and load the above JSON file
+ Load and manipulate data from a JSON file